PretendoNetwork/website/docs/en_US/install/azahar.md

 Reopen Nimbus and click the Pretendo button.
 Once you have switched to Pretendo, click `Emulation` and then `Stop` to exit Nimbus again.

 Once you're connected to Pretendo, you may want to open the HOME Menu and check the Friends List to confirm that you've been assigned a friend code.
 Please note that Artic Setup Tool does not copy your account or save data from your system.
-To synchronize your save data, try the <a href="https://db.universal-team.net/3ds/artic-base-server" target="_blank">Artic Base Server</a> homebrew app.
+To sync your save data with Azahar, try the <a href="https://db.universal-team.net/3ds/artic-base-server" target="_blank">Artic Base Server</a> homebrew app.

 ## Link a Pretendo Network ID (optional)